Contexter/FountainAI-Swift-OpenAPI-Parser/README.md

 - Ensure the model understands the **context** (e.g., Vapor, OpenAPI, FountainAI services).
 - Review the generated documentation to ensure completeness and accuracy.

-Let me know if this structure works for you or if you’d like any adjustments!